-It was Lucas’s first full-length film.
-A stark, cold sci-fi thriller set in an underground society, its denizens drugged into a cattle-like state of being, ruled by a super-rational computer-driven bureaucracy and enforced by eerily friendly silver-faced robot police officers.
+Lucas’s first full-length film is a stark, cold sci-fi thriller set in an underground society, its denizens drugged into a cattle-like state of being ruled by a super-rational computer-driven bureaucracy enforced by eerily polite chrome-faced robot police officers.

-It is an unrelenting socio-political statement on consumption, religion, government and the struggle for individuality.
-On paper bearing all the hallmarks of a typical film student’s first outing — too heavy-handed for its own good — yet executed with a subtlety and grace, a poetry even, that makes it linger long after the last frame rolls across the screen.
-It’s remarkable not simply because it’s an obtuse film (there are plenty unremarkable obtuse films around) but because it is a virtuoso piece of film-making, combining its unique style of photography, disconnected, observing and visually distinct, with the unparalleled collage-like soundscape from the hands of Walter Murch.
+It’s an unrelenting socio-political statement on consumption, religion, government and the struggle for individuality.
+On paper bearing all the hallmarks of a film student’s first outing—too heavy-handed for its own good—yet somehow executed with a subtlety and grace, a poetry even, that makes it linger long after the last frame rolls across the screen.
+It’s remarkable not simply because it’s an obtuse film (there are after all plenty unremarkable obtuse films around) but because it is a virtuoso piece of film-making, combining its unique style of photography—disconnected, observing and visually distinct—with an unparalleled collage-like soundscape from the hands of Walter Murch.

-From Look at Life and up through the race car aesthetics of 1:42:08 and the first fledgling themes of Freiheit and Electronic Labyrinth: THX 1138 4EB, the lineage of THX 1138 is about as straightforward as they come, and the result is mesmerizing, unique and unapologetically dense, bordering alienating.
-Not oddly, given their relationship, THX 1138 continues the thrust of Electronic Labyrinth and piles on in three non-demarkated, yet easily distinguished acts: love, imprisonment and escape — wherein each theme is examined and evolved.
+From Look at Life and up through the race car aesthetics of 1:42:08 and the first fledgling themes of Freiheit and Electronic Labyrinth: THX 1138 4EB, the lineage leading to THX 1138 is clearly one close to Lucas’s heart, and the result is mesmerizing, unique and unapologetically dense, bordering on alienating.
+Not oddly, given their relationship, THX 1138 continues the thrust of Electronic Labyrinth and piles on in three non-demarkated, yet distinguishable acts: love, imprisonment and escape—wherein each of those themes is examined in turn.

 But before a single frame of its future dystopia runs through the projector, the theme of heroism and a first clamor of things to come, is introduced: “You know, there’s nothing supernatural or mystic about Buck,” the Buck Rogers trailer claims, “He’s just an ordinary, normal human being who keeps his wits about him,” setting up the character of THX to be a Buck Rogers equivalent of the film we’re about to watch.

 Except of course, where Buck Rogers is unapologetically heroic in the fight against the evil Mongol Reds, on behalf of ‘the greater good’, THX is decidedly unheroic, fighting only for himself, and for no reason ever articulated.
-In fact, he seems entirely incapable of carrying the burdens of the collective, leaving in his wake LUH, his lover, the devious but strangely protective SEN, and even the child-like, helpless hologram.
+In fact, he seems entirely incapable of carrying the burdens of the collective, leaving in his wake LUH, his lover, the devious but protective SEN, and even the child-like and helpless hologram.
 He can’t carry anyone but himself to safety, and even he only manages by the skin of his teeth.
-The scared, naive individual prevails, but at the cost of everything, which the film posits, may be the necessary price to pay for individual freedom.
+This scared and naive individual prevails, but at the cost of everything he had; a price which the film posits, may be necessary to pay for individual freedom.

 On the other hand, the message of THX 1138 could be read as a call for attention to exactly the kinds of people not usually thought of as heroic.
 Chewed up by, and incapable of living inside the norms, the misunderstood must carry the burden of being different or suffer expulsion from a system more interested in homogeneity than individualism.
 Michael Korda in the introduction to his book on Lawrence of Arabia, aptly named Hero, says: